simonhearne/webperfninja/_posts/2017-03-30-analytics-lie.markdown

 ---
 title: Your Analytics is Lying to You
-date: 2017-03-30 00:00:00 Z
+date: 2017-03-20 00:00:00 Z
 categories:
 - '2017'
 comments: true
 image:
   feature: "../uploads/analytics-hero.png"
 toc: true
-excerpt: You can't rely on your web analytics for performance data, oh and it's underestimating traffic from old devices.
+excerpt: You can't rely on your web analytics for performance data and it's underestating bounce rate and  traffic numbers from old devices.
 layout: post
 ---